ESIGate | Linagora

 5. Test fragment inclusion and HTTP header consistency.

-6. Monitor the logs and regularly update to fix known vulnerabilities.
+6. Monitor the logs and update regularly to fix known vulnerabilities.

-Use‑cases for ESIGate
+Use cases for ESIGate

 • Enterprise portal combining a CMS (Drupal) with internal services.